rdmayo21/nta25/project-context.md

 4.  **Note Overview**: AI-powered generation of a concise overview for each note
 5.  **Favorites**: Mark voice notes as favorites for easy access
 6.  **Chat Interface**: Interact with your journal entries via chat
-7.  **Insights Analysis**: Get overall analysis of trends and patterns in your journaling

 ## Project Structure